Working with processes¶

 operations.

 How processes are combined into a larger unit is internally represented by a so-called process graph.
-It describes how the inputs and outputs of process graphs should be linked together.
+It describes how the inputs and outputs of processes should be linked together.
 A user of the Python client should normally not worry about the details of a process graph structure, as most of these aspects are hidden behind regular Python functions, classes and methods.

 Using common pre-defined processes¶

-The listing of pre-defined processes provided by a backend
+The listing of pre-defined processes provided by a back-end

 can be inspected with list_processes()